-The Connected Histories of the BBC catalogue was produced by the Connected Histories of The BBC Project.
-It makes available a fully searchable, digitised collection of oral history interviews all about the BBC.
+The Connected Histories of the BBC catalogue was produced by the Connected Histories of The BBC Project and makes available a fully searchable, digitised collection of oral history interviews all about the BBC.
 It allows access – free of charge and for non-commercial use – to a significant proportion of recordings and transcripts held in the BBC’s own Oral History Collection, including the overwhelming majority of those recorded between 1972 and 2001.
-It also provides access to interviews in the BBC History of North Regional Broadcasting Collection, the BBC World Service Moving Houses project, and Horizon at 50, a collaboration between the BBC and the Science Museum Group.
+The catalogue also provides access to interviews from the BBC History of North Regional Broadcasting Collection, the BBC World Service Moving Houses project, and Horizon at 50, a collaboration between the BBC and the Science Museum Group.
 A selection of BBC-related interviews from the British Entertainment History Project and from the Alexandra Palace Television Society are also included.
 Finally, it features newly-filmed interviews with leading BBC figures which form the Sussex-BBC Centenary Collection.

 Connected Histories of the BBC was based at the University of Sussex and funded by a grant from the Arts and Humanities Research Council.
 Project partners included the BBC, the Science Museum Group, the British Entertainment History Project, and Mass Observation.

 The project ran from April 2017 to December 2021.
 Its core aim was to bring into the public realm a significant part of the BBC’s Oral History Collection through digitising the original recordings and transcripts and then creating a new unified catalogue and website where they can be easily searched, listened to, watched, or read.